Warm savory tomato onion tart made from crispy pastry sheets to be served as an appetizer or dinner gathering with a salad.

 - Unroll 1 sheet of thawed frozen puff pastry.
 Fold over the edges to make a ½-inch border all around and poke the bottom around with a fork.
 Chill while you prepare the filling.

-- Preheat the oven 400 degrees F. Place a baking sheet in the oven to heat up ) this makes the bottom of the tart crispy when it cooks).
+- Preheat the oven 400 degrees F. Place a baking sheet or Pizza Stone in the oven to heat up) this makes the bottom of the tart crispy when it cooks).

-- Bake 15-20 minutes until pastry crust is golden brown.
+- Bake 15-20 minutes until pastry crust is golden brown and the tomatoes are not watery.
 Drizzle with remaining 1 tablespoon of olive oil and sprinkle cheese on top.
-Bake about 3-5 more minutes, Remove from oven and garnish with fresh basil and rosemary leaves and optional balsamic vinegar.
+Bake about 3-5 more minutes, Remove from oven and garnish with fresh basil and rosemary leaves and optional balsamic reduction.